ijm/specsmith/README.md

-# specwork
+# Specification Workbench

-Specification generation and verification stuff
+Specification generation and verification, for other specifications, documents, and code.